Dwarfobserver/cpp-sandbox/README.md

 # cpp-sandbox

-This is a repository containing some reusable C++ code I developed.
+This is a repository containing some "reusable" C++ code I developed.
 It uses some C++17 features (some others are missing from mingw).

 Tests are run with Catch and can be used as a poor documentation.

  - utils : Few useful or funny things :
       - A function wrapper which defer its execution at the end of the current scope.
+      - An sfinae helper type for compile-time tests (in the return type) without specialization.
       - An operator used to safely chain calls of functions which can return an optional.
       - An aligned allocator, used to fill cache lines where we want to store our false sharing sensible data.
       - A pointer iterator (with specified padding), usable by any collection with random access.